input-output-hk/cardano-node-wiki/docs/ADR-5-cardano-testnet-node-configuration-file.md

 # Context

-There is no canonical way to create a node configuration file. `cardano-cli` offers this possibility as part of the bigger [create-cardano](https://github.com/IntersectMBO/cardano-cli/blob/551d9b9f2f244e0d681bf03eaa6d985565ac3a5b/cardano-cli/test/cardano-cli-golden/files/golden/help/latest_genesis_create-cardano.cli#L49) command, but this is ad-hoc.

-Programmatic users proceed as follows instead:

-* Scripts like [mkfiles.sh](https://github.com/IntersectMBO/cardano-node/blob/51a034a51c5cefdd6ab4b9ff1e71710cf0c96643/scripts/babbage/mkfiles.sh#L85) and [jobs.nix](https://github.com/input-output-hk/cardano-parts/blob/0abf510e0ed70fda4e6ad3ae71632c20d09f135a/flakeModules/jobs.nix#L253) copy an existing template.
-* [cardano-testnet](https://github.com/IntersectMBO/cardano-node/blob/51a034a51c5cefdd6ab4b9ff1e71710cf0c96643/cardano-testnet/src/Testnet/Defaults.hs#L340) uses a hardcoded Haskell value.
+There is no way to check a node configuration file for basic sanity issues.
+This is a problem for people running testnets, because they will only discover _after having started their testnet_ that something is wrong (because the node will refuse to start).
+And starting a testnet is a costly operation, meaning the failures will only happen after tenth of seconds; causing the feedback loop to be slow.

 # Decision